porsche-design-system/porsche-design-system/packages/storefront/src/pages/design/culture/culture.md

 # Design Culture
 ## Introduction
-We foster an open and connected design culture for all digital Porsche products by using the right resources and standardised tools and workflows together.
-Therefore we establish the tool Abstract being part of the design workflow of every team and designer within.
-By making the whole design process fully transparent and structured, Abstract allows us to design more efficient and bring the different participated roles closer.
-Abstract brings an intelligent file management with an automated version control to work on you own, within the team or the whole Porsche Design Community together.
+We foster an open and connected design culture for all digital Porsche products by using the right resources, standardised tools and workflows together.
+Abstract allows us to make the design process fully transparent and structured with an intelligent file management and automated version control.
+To work on your own, within the team or the whole Porsche Design Community together.
+Bringing the different roles and teams closer and enable a more efficient design workflow.

 [Read more about Abstract](https://www.goabstract.com/how-it-works/) or watch some [Videos from Abstract](https://vimeo.com/goabstract).

 ## Getting Started
 To use Abstract and access the Sketch files the most recent version of the Abstract [Browser App](https://app.goabstract.com/) or the [Desktop App](https://app.goabstract.com/) must be installed.
-You can request access by sending an email to [porsche-ui-kit@porsche.de](mailto:porsche-ui-kit@porsche.de) including your firstname, lastname, corporate email address and the project you are working for, i.e. Porsche Finder
+Porsche owns and manages the organization Porsche UI and its members.
+To join the organization you have to request access by sending an email to [porsche-ui-kit@porsche.de](mailto:porsche-ui-kit@porsche.de) including your firstname, lastname, corporate email address and the project you are working for, i.e. Porsche Finder

 ### Project and File Structure
-Porsche owns and manages the organization Porsche UI and its members.
-The files and workflow documentation of a specific team are organized within Projects that are grouped within the sections General, Apps, Web and Vehicle. **Team projects** are visible for all members by standard, whereas Guest have to be invited to specific Projects.
-For secret work it is recommended to create **Private Projects** which are only accessible to members who have been specifically invited.
+The Porsche UI Organization is structured by context within the sections General, Apps, Web and Vehicle.
+All files and the workflow documentation lives in team specific Projects. **Team projects** are visible for all members by standard, whereas Guest have to be invited.
+Confidential work is currently placed in **Private Projects** which are only accessible to members who have been specifically invited.

-The files within a Project are recommended to be split by features and start with a number ordered according to an ideal flow (e.g. 1.
-Account Setup, 2.
-Organization, etc).
+The files within a Project are recommended to be split and named by features, starting with a number ordered according to an ideal flow.

+1. Account Setup
+2. Home Section
+3. Logout

-Library files are named after their topic (e.g. Activity Stream, Thumbnails, etc)
+Library files are named after their topic, e.g. Activity Stream, Thumbnails, Icons, etc.

 ### Roles
 **Who is allowed to get access?** All designers of digital Porsche products  as well as developers, business partners and other stakeholder can be invited for accessing or viewing project files using the following rules and roles.